canonical/ubuntu-desktop-installer/CONTRIBUTING.md

 ## Specifications

-UI and UX specifications are published as [Github issues](https://github.com/canonical/ubuntu-desktop-installer/issues?q=is%3Aissue+label%3Aspecification+sort%3Acreated-asc).
+UI and UX specifications are published as [GitHub issues](https://github.com/canonical/ubuntu-desktop-installer/issues?q=is%3Aissue+label%3Aspecification+sort%3Acreated-asc).
 Any specification issue without an assignee is up for grabs, if you start work on one of them please make sure to comment on the issue to say so, a project administrator will assign it to you.

 ## Bugs

-Bugs are also tracked as [Github issues](https://github.com/canonical/ubuntu-desktop-installer/issues?q=is%3Aissue+label%3Abug).
+Bugs are also tracked as [GitHub issues](https://github.com/canonical/ubuntu-desktop-installer/issues?q=is%3Aissue+label%3Abug).

 ## Translations